-We also work with the university’s Employability and Careers Centre to help you find out about further work experience, internships, placements and voluntary opportunities.
+We also work with our University's Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

-72 UCAS tariff points from at least two full A-levels, or equivalent, including a science subject.
-Science subjects include Biology, Chemistry, Physics, Psychology, Geography, Sports Science and Applied Science.
+Our standard offer is 72 UCAS tariff points from at least two full A-levels, or equivalent, to include a science subject.

 Examples of the above tariff may include:

-Essex Pathways Department accepts a wide range of qualifications from applicants.
 If you are unsure whether you meet the entry criteria, please get in touch for advice.